warrenween/android_sdk/README.md

 as well, and any time the user types, you will want to call userTyped().
 If your app has multiple activities, be sure to do this in each one.

-There are also a variety of other methods for seting optional information, such as author and section; however the above functions are required.
+There are also a variety of other methods for setting optional information, such as author and section; however the above functions are required.
 For a complete list, as well as detailed usage information about the above functions, see the Javadocs for com.chartbeat.androidsdk.Tracker.

-**GeoLocation:** If you wish to have the API automatically use GEOLocation information, simply include the android.permission.ACCESS_COARSE_LOCATION and or the android.permission.ACCESS_FINE_LOCATION permissions.
+**GeoLocation:** If you wish to have the API automatically use GEOLocation information, simply include the android.permission.ACCESS_COARSE_LOCATION and/or the android.permission.ACCESS_FINE_LOCATION permissions.
 With these available, chartbeat will automatically access cached location data.
 Because cached data is used, the library will never turn the GPU hardware on or access this hardware directly.
-If you require fine-grained and up-to-date information, simply turn the GPS on yourself and turn it off when you have zeroed in on the current location.
-The Location information is updated whenever the View is updated.
+If you require fine-grained or up-to-date GEOLocation information, simply turn the GPS on yourself and turn it off when you have zeroed in on the current location.
+The Location information is updated whenever trackView() is called.